This is when the clocks go back in Sheffield this month - and when they go forward again

-When do the clocks go back in Sheffield October 2021: Sunrise time and when they go forward again
+Sunrise time Sheffield: When do the clocks go back and when do they go forward again

 The clocks are due to go back at the end of October as autumn is now well and truly underway in Sheffield.